CompositeLizard/supreme/notes/ML_Ma/Lec2.md

 ## 30) Question: Is the Same Learning Rate Used for Every $\theta_j$?

-A student asked whether $$\alpha$$ is the same for every coordinate.
+A student asked whether $\alpha$ is the same for every coordinate.

-In the basic gradient descent rule shown here, yes: $$\alpha$$ is a single step size shared across all coordinates, typically fixed per iteration (though in practice it may change over time, e.g., decay with $$t$$).
+In the basic gradient descent rule shown here, yes: $\alpha$ is a single step size shared across all coordinates, typically fixed per iteration (though in practice it may change over time, e.g., decay with $t$).

 More sophisticated methods can use different effective step sizes per coordinate (adaptive optimizers), but for now you should think of $$\alpha$$ as one small constant chosen so steps are not too large.